-Administration LVER Inc., the parent company, and its subsidiary Boutique La Vie en Rose Inc., are incorporated under the Canada Business Corporation Act.
+Administration LVER Inc., the parent company, and its subsidiary Boutique La Vie en Rose Inc., are incorporated under the Canada Business Corporation Act and headquartered in Montreal, Québec, Canada.

-Boutique La Vie en Rose Inc. has activities in the retail sector and operates two store banners: La Vie en Rose and Bikini Village.
-Together, they counted 284 stores across Canada and employed more than 4,600 employees at the end of the financial year.
+Boutique La Vie en Rose Inc. has activities in the retail sector and operates the La Vie en Rose Group's two store banners: La Vie en Rose and Bikini Village.
+Together, they counted 294 stores across Canada and employed more than 4,700 employees at the end of the financial year 2024.